oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/op02-deploy-Open-EBS-pattern/readme.md

 ### **6.5 ```Policy error```**

 ```
-400-InvalidParameter, Compartment {ebslz-ebs-cmp:ebslz-ebs-nprod-cmp} does not exist or is not part of the policy compartment subtree
+400-InvalidParameter, Compartment {ebs-cmp:ebs-nprod-cmp} does not exist or is not part of the policy compartment subtree
-│ Suggestion: Please update the parameter(s) in the Terraform config as per error message Compartment {ebslz-ebs-cmp:ebslz-ebs-nprod-cmp} does not exist or is not part of the policy compartment subtree
+│ Suggestion: Please update the parameter(s) in the Terraform config as per error message Compartment {ebs-cmp:ebs-nprod-cmp} does not exist or is not part of the policy compartment subtree
 │ Documentation: https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/identity_policy
 │ API Reference: https://docs.oracle.com/iaas/api/#/en/identity/20160918/Policy/CreatePolicy
 │ Request Target: POST https://identity.eu-frankfurt-1.oci.oraclecloud.com/20160918/policies